Early Childhood:

 months.
 Bayley Infant Neurodevelopmental

-Screener (BINS) is an instrument designed specifically for a high-risk
+Screener (BINS) is an instrument designed specifically for high-risk infants

-infants and contains items from the BSID-II Scales that assess
+and contains items from the BSID-II Scales that assess cognitive, social,

-quick and easy screener for skills that are critical predictors of school
+easy screener for skills that are critical predictors of school success,

-self-help, and social-emotional skills.
-Early Childhood Screens III 0–35 months
+social-emotional skills.
+Early Childhood Screens III 0–35 months includes

-includes screens for infants, toddlers, and 2-year-olds; 3–5 years includes
+screens for infants, toddlers, and 2-year-olds; 3–5 years includes screens for

-Caregiver Interaction Scale (Arnett, 1989) has been widely used to measure the quality of
+(Arnett, 1989) has been widely used to measure the quality of caregiver–child

-caregiver–child interactions.
-There are 26 items and 4 subscales, each of which
+interactions.
+There are 26 items and 4 subscales, each of which measures a

-measures a different aspect of adult–child interaction: positive relationships
+different aspect of adult–child interaction: positive relationships (warmth and

-permissiveness (avoidance of discipline and control); and detachment
+(avoidance of discipline and control); and detachment (indicating lack of

 Classroom Assessment Scoring System – CLASS (Teachstone, 2015).
 CLASS uses research-driven insights to